And greetings to you, thrill seekers, conversationalists, and music lovers all across the fruited plain.

 Like big oil, right, is guilty.

-Roberts is not always argued in favor of development, though, as demonstrated in a case protection uh involving protection of Lake Tahoe.
+Roberts has not always argued in favor of development, though, as demonstrated in a case protection involving protection of Lake Tahoe.

-Uh what what what if you read the story, what you learn here is is that Roberts was arguing the law in both cases, and specifically in the um uh in the in the in the uh well, the actual case, I think it was the um in the mining operations case, he focused on who had standing rather than the merits of the actual case.
+And specifically in the actual case, I think it was in the mining operations case, he focused on who had standing rather than the merits of the actual case.

 And folks, let me tell you something.